isaaclhk/Projects/Python projects/CXR.md

 print('number of augmented images created: {}'.format(len(os.listdir(AUGMENTED_DIR))))
 ```

-In the above code, I've defined a function that creates an empty folder 'AUGMENTED', and saves the specified number of generated augmented images into that folder.
+In the above code, I've defined a function that creates an empty folder 'AUGMENTED', then generates and saves the specified number of augmented images into that folder.
-We've generated enough images to fill the imbalance in the original training set.
+We've created enough images to correct the imbalance in the original training set.
 </br>

 output: